10yard/dkafe/readme.md

 or Jump

-P2 Start   - Calls up the quick access game list. or Action
+P2 Start   - Calls up the quick access game list.

-Coin       - Display useful game information above the arcade machines.
+Action     - Display useful game information above the arcade machines.

-Service    - Show slot numbers.
+Coin       - Show slot numbers.

 Esc        - Exit
 ```

+Keyboard controls can be customised in the settings.txt file using the "common name" to identify the key.
+[Refer to this table.](http://thepythongamebook.com/en:glossary:p:pygame:keycodes)
-The default controls are set as follows.
+The default controls are aligned with MAME keys as follows.

 ```
 CONTROL_LEFT = left